"It's good of you to come here and agree to testify under oath, Mr President."

 Of course as Butler pointed out repeatedly, it was only an exit poll.
 It could be wrong.

 Flash fiction is very, very short fiction indeed - short stories of any sort of length from a Haiku to ten minutes' reading.
 Good for when you're in a hurry.
-This series is a selection of contributions to a LinkedIn discussion in which there's a limit of 100 words.
+This series is a selection of contributions to Friday Flash Fiction, where there's a limit of 100 words.
 I try to make all mine exactly 100 words.

 100 NOT OUT